 This sleek silhouette is perfect for the modern bride, in a warm shade of ivory.
 The halter neckline is clean and on-trend, and the appliques on the gown are symmetrical to create a chic visual interest.

 3. Signature Sheer Beaded Bodice Organza A-Line Wedding Dress

 This A-Line gown from Galina is a true show-stopper.
 With layers of gentle blush and ivory, the gown is perfect for a second wedding.
 It also features 5,000 hand-placed crystals beads and sequins.
 It is excellent for a bride with a daring, fashion-forward side, with a plunging neckline and delicate straps across the back.

 This fit and flare gown has downtown chic written all over it.
 The v-neckline, fitted bodice, and stretchy crepe constructions will flatter the curves on any body type making this the perfect second bridal look no matter what your age or size.

 5. Long Sleeve Lace Wedding Dress with Open Back

-This gown by Melissa Sweet hugs the curves and ends in a delicate chapel train.
-An all-over lace applique makes the look timeless, while a striking backless detail offers just the right amount of daring.
-The soft white shade is a great selection for a second wedding.
+This gown by Coco Melody hugs the curves and ends in a delicate chapel train.
+An all-over lace applique makes the look timeless, while a striking key hole back detail offers just the right amount of daring.
+The ivory or champagne shades are both great selections for a second wedding.